Prukutu/AOES-CLIM-CLIM680-Intro/_episodes/01-syllabus.md

 Assignments will be graded as satisfactory (A), not satisfactory (C), or not/minimally attempted (F) promptly after the due date.
 Feedback will be provided via Blackboard or Github Issues.

 If the assignment is graded not satisfactory or not attempted, **you may redo the assignment** until it is satisfactory until the last day of class (Dec 3).
-You must notify us if/when you wish us to re-grade a re-submitted assignment.
+The point of analysis with climate data is to get it done right... ultimately!
+There is no shame in revising work to make it better - coding is an iterative process.
+But you must notify us if/when you wish us to re-grade a re-submitted assignment.

 #### _Final Project_
 In addition to the graded assignments, You are also expected to complete a project with a website in Github and give a presentation in class of your project.
 Project details will be provided in class and posted on Blackboard.